daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The following are examples and not meant to provide a complete list of all possible foci in this category.

 * Absorbe l'Energie
-* Bears a Halo of Fire
+* Se Revêt d'un Halo de Feu
 * Manipule la Matière Noire
 * Façonne la Foudre
 * Fait Résonner le Tonnerre